 Broadway Bound, University District, Seattle

 In Seattle's U-District, young thespians ages 5 to 17 explore acting, singing, and dancing in camps offered by Broadway Bound.
-Campers get to “break a leg” rehearsing and performing hits such as Sing, Moana, Descendants and, oh yeah, Hamilton!
+Campers get to “break a leg” rehearsing and performing hits such as "Moana," "Frozen" and "The Sound of Music."

 Cost: One-week camps start at $400; two-week camps (for older kids) are around $800.

-From flying trapeze to unicycle, the circus arts activities in SANCA's summer camps engages each child's joyous creativity in physical movement in a fun, safe, and progressive learning environment.
+From flying trapeze to unicycle, the circus arts activities in SANCA's summer camps engage each child's joyous creativity in physical movement in a fun, safe, and progressive learning environment.
 No prior experience is needed, and every week-long camp culminates in a showcase for families and friends.
 Half-day specialty camps available for ages 9 and up: acrobatics; balance & object manipulation; aerial; clowning; and flying trapeze.

-Cost: Prices vary by camp type and length; check their website for details.
+Cost: Prices vary by camp type and length; check the website for details.
 There are discounts for early enrollment and options to pay in two installments.

 Cost: Tuition is specific to each camp; check the website for details.